 The region of the Cotswolds has been noted as an Area of Outstanding Natural Beauty and is the second largest in England and Wales, stretching over 800 square miles in the south-west of England.
-If you’re planning on visiting England during wintertime, then explore the stunning English countryside with a wonderful Cotswold tour.
+If you’re planning on visiting England during wintertime, then explore the stunning English countryside with a wonderful Cotswold guided tour.
 Many people come from worldwide to discover unique Cotswold tours, leaving them with an experience they will never forget.
-The Cotswolds spread through Warwickshire, Oxfordshire, Gloucestershire, parts of north Somerset and Wiltshire, all of which has a mass of stunning places, historical sites and miles of open rolling countryside.
+The Cotswolds spread through Warwickshire, Oxfordshire, Gloucestershire, parts of North Somerset and Wiltshire, all of which have a mass of stunning places, historical sites, and miles of open rolling countryside.

 Oxfordshire Villages and Towns

-Cotswold tours take you to quaint market towns such as Chipping Norton, Witney, Burford and Woodstock, also exploring pretty Oxfordshire villages such as Chastleton, Kingham, Great Tew, Churchill and Little Compton.
-Villages that you pass through on Cotswold tours are a picture-perfect vision of charming English country life, with a couple of local pubs, pretty village greens, a primary school and a stunning village church.
-Cotswold Oxfordshire villages are often set high up on hills overlooking large expanses of countryside, or can be set next to beautiful, meandering rivers and wildflower meadows.
+Cotswold tours take you to quaint market towns such as Chipping Norton, Witney, Burford, and Woodstock, also exploring pretty Oxfordshire villages such as Chastleton, Kingham, Great Tew, Churchill, and Little Compton.
+Villages that you pass through on Cotswold tours are a picture-perfect vision of charming English country life, with a couple of local pubs, pretty village greens, a primary school, and a stunning village church.
+Cotswold Oxfordshire villages are often set high up on hills overlooking large expanses of the countryside or can be set next to beautiful, meandering rivers and wildflower meadows.
 Oxfordshire is perhaps most famously known to visitors for grand Oxford University and the beautiful city which has a fantastic shopping experience.
 Cotswold tours take you on a discovery of pretty villages and charming market towns passing by some of the most breath-taking views you will ever see.
-There’s many historical stately homes such as the stunning Blenheim Palace in Woodstock which is perfect for picnics in the summer, set in 2,000 acres of beautiful grounds with trees and lakes.
+There are many historical stately homes such as the stunning Blenheim Palace in Woodstock which is perfect for picnics in the summer, set in 2,000 acres of beautiful grounds with trees and lakes.

 The County of Gloucestershire